 - Ciprofloxacin 0.3% drops (supplied in a 5 mL dropper bottle)

-Ciprofloxacin drops are usually given two or three times each day.
+Ciprofloxacin drops is usually given two or three times each day.
 Your doctor will tell you how often to give the drops to your child.

-- Twice a day: give the drops once in the morning and once in the evening.
-Ideally, these times are 10–12 hours apart, for example some time between 7 and 8 am, and between 7 and 8 pm.
+- Twice a day: Give the drops once in the morning and once in the evening.
+Ideally, these times are 10–12 hours apart, for example some time between 7am and 8am, and between 7pm and 8pm.

 How much should I give?

-Your doctor will work out the number of ear drops (the dose) that is right for your child.
+Your doctor will work out the amount of Ciprofloxacin drops (the dose) that is right for your child.
 The dose will be shown on the medicine label.